Note: this list of places includes island features such as summits, but not islands as such.

 Cashel HillHillCnoc an Chaisil A name in Irish (Ir.
-Cnoc an Chaisil [OSI], 'hill of an Caiseal or the stone ring-fort')GalwayCounty, in Binnion List, Hornblende metagabbros & metanorites Bedrock
+Cnoc an Chaisil [OSI], 'hill of an Caiseal or the stone ring-fort')GalwayCounty in Connacht Province, in Binnion List, Hornblende metagabbros & metanorites Bedrock

 Cashel / An Caiseal is the name of a settlement south of the hill, and also a townland.
 The townland is named from the earth- and stone-banked 'ringfort' or cashel surrounding the old cemetery in Caiseal Ard / High Cashel.
 This is probably an Early Christian religious site (TR, 72).
 Walks: for a route to the summit from the SW, see Whilde & Simms, New Irish Walk Guide - West and North, 30.

 Cashel Hill is the 1135th highest place in Ireland.
 Cashel Hill is the second most westerly summit in the South Connemara area.
-Trackback: http://mountainviews.ie/summit/947/
+Linkback: https://mountainviews.ie/summit/947/